vsmalladi/azure-benchmark-scripts/README.md

 ### Collecting runtimes

 The script at `misc/collect_runtimes.py` was used to collect bechmarking results.
+This script will pull pricing for the specific instance type you are running.

-To get pricing use `misc/azpricing.py` which published information on the Azure pricing APIs.
+To further explore pricing use `misc/azpricing.py` which published information on the Azure pricing APIs.

 [Azure Retail Prices overview](https://learn.microsoft.com/en-us/rest/api/cost-management/retail-prices/azure-retail-prices)